bgermann/cforms2/readme.txt

 [Really Simple CAPTCHA for cformsII](https://wordpress.org/plugins/cforms2-really-simple-captcha) provides an image CAPTCHA via cformsII's pluggable CAPTCHA facility.
 To convert the old CAPTCHA fields to Really Simple CAPTCHA, please install the current version and activate the plugin.

 [Contact Form DB](https://cfdbplugin.com) has support for storing and exporting cformsII's submission data.
-Therefore cformsII's Tracking Database will be removed in version 15.0.
-If you have CFDB installed, you will find an export tool at the Tracking DB site.
 Be sure to enable CFDB's capture submission support for cformsII.
-CFDB 2.10.32 (the current version at release of cformsII 14.14) has some issues importing cformsII data.
+CFDB 2.10.32 has some issues importing cformsII data.
 If you want file upload and multi-part form support, please use [Bastian Germann's version](https://github.com/bgermann/contact-form-7-to-database-extension/archive/master.zip).
 Later official versions will probably include its changes.

 [Old Tracking DB for cformsII](https://wordpress.org/plugins/cforms2-old-tracking-db) is for those who do not want to switch from the built-in Tracking DB to CFDB.
 However it does not have any web interface.